 “If I was incompetent, I’d be dead,” Roman said.
 “You know that.
 Look, I know Orean better than anyone on your team.
 I know its secrets, lived there for years, and was good friends with the last king.
 If you’re looking into Orean’s mysteries, I have a better chance of uncovering them than anyone on your team.”

 “And what do you get out of this?”
 Moira asked, staring at Roman, keen interest replacing the earlier fear.

 Roman considered his possible answers.
-He couldn’t say he didn’t trust Unity with this mission.
+He couldn’t say he didn’t trust Unity.
 He couldn’t say he’d just been broken up with and he needed to get away, do something useful.
-Couldn’t say he owed Amos Nochdvor his life and wanted to claim the debt.
+Couldn’t say he owed Amos Nochdvor his life and wanted to repay the debt.
 Couldn’t say he was interested in the magic, wanted to reach it first and get it far, far away from Unity.

-“My reasons are my own,” Roman finally said, then added, “I just want to see Orean safe.”
+“I get to make sure you don’t hurt them,” Roman finally said.
+“I just want to see Orean safe.”